 Think about a type of work or a hobby you love to do.
-Think of your mindset are you when you’re enjoying that activity?
+Think of your mindset when you’re enjoying that activity?
 We’ve all had moments when we’ve been so engrossed in something we’re doing that when we look at the clock, the amount of time that’s passed is truly shocking.
 At those times, we’ve just been so absorbed that we forgot about the world around us.
 We’ve also all experienced the opposite—watching the seconds click down at the rate of freezing syrup.

 Obviously, work is work, and we’re not going to enjoy it all the time, but the lack of engagement among US workers is astonishingly low, sitting around 33% according to the most recent Gallup poll.
 There are many factors that contribute to low engagement in the workplace.
 But one you might not have thought of is the impact of both manager’s and employees’ mindset on productivity and overall morale.